Real Racing 3: Multiplayer

 When initially released, the game did not offer a "traditional" multiplayer mode (where people who are all online at the same time race against one another), it instead offered a type of multiplayer known as "Time Shifted Multiplayer" (TSM), a system invented by Firemonkeys.
 TSM works by recording the lap times of people in each race, and then, when the player goes online, the game itself recreates those lap times, i.e. AI opponents in multiplayer mode are actually emulating the laps raced by real people at another time.
 However, TSM has not been especially well received, with many reviewers lamenting the game's lack of a "normal" online mode.
 148Apps said of TSM, "Real Racing 3 uses race times to generate AI controlled doubles that follow almost perfect paths for each race rather than mirroring their human creators' abilities, race lines, and skill.
 This means it's not really like racing against friends at all as the cars don't do anything other than follow a path at an algorithmically determined speed based on the recorded time and cars used by friends."
-Overtaking is far different than in normal modes, as if you're about to overtake someone, their car goes transparent, if the gap increases, the car ahead will lose its transparency.
-After you have passed the vehicle, it will turn to normal.
-If someone overtakes you, the car passing you will become transparent, once they have passed you, they will no longer be transparent.
+Overtaking is far different than in normal modes, as if one is about to overtake someone, their car goes transparent, if the gap increases, the car ahead will lose its transparency.
+After the player has passed the vehicle, it will turn to normal.
+If someone overtakes the player, the car passing the player will become transparent, once they have passed the player, they will no longer be transparent.

 As of update 2.0 (December 2013), however, a more traditional multiplayer mode was made available, for up to four players.
 Weekly multiplayer tournaments are also included, as are multiplayer leaderboards, via Game Center.
 In update 2.6, eight-player multiplayer with drafting was introduced.

 Drafting

-Drafting is available to the NASCAR and Formula 1 circuits.
+Drafting is available to selected races, including the NASCAR and Formula 1 series.
 Drafting occurs when a car comes behind another and drafts at the bumper.

 When there is a group of four or more in a single file line, that is called train drafting.
 It holds more speed than normally drafting with one car.
 NASCAR features side drafting.
-It was finally released to the NASCAR Circuit in 2017.
+It was finally released in the NASCAR update in 2017.

 In 2016, the developers made a mistake.
-All cars in each circuit had the ability to draft.
+All cars at every circuit had the ability to draft.
 The bug was finally patched during their major update in 2017.